 • Vinegar – activates baking soda and adds extra acid to help maintain the red color in baking

-• Buttermilk – adds moisture and flavor, and keeps the cake light and fluffy
+• Buttermilk – adds moisture, flavor, and acidity to keep the cake light and fluffy

-• Baking Soda – reacts with the acidic ingredients, producing carbon dioxide which helps the cake rise, resulting in a moist and tender texture
+• Baking Soda – reacts with the acidic ingredients to give the cake rise

 • Vanilla – We use our homemade Vanilla Extract for the best flavor